r3tard3dd/G6/docs/manual/advanced/mode-and-custom-behavior.en.md

 order: 7
 ---

 In this chapter, we will introduce the interactions in G6 by adding nodes and edges.
-You nee to be familiar with the following before reading this chapter:
+You need to be familiar with the following before reading this chapter:

 - [Custom Behavior](/en/docs/manual/middle/states/custom-behavior);
 - [Mode](/en/docs/manual/middle/states/mode).